phyver/GameShell/doc/mission.md

     cd PLACE
       Move to the given place, if accessible from you current location.

-Meta-variables in commands should be in UPPERCASE.
+For uniformity, meta-variables in commands should be in UPPERCASE.

 If you require a "dynamic" goal, for example because it contains some randomized data, you can replace `goal.txt` by `goal.sh`, which will be